Dudleya nubigena

 Dudleya nubigena is a species of succulent plants in the family Crassulaceae.
 It is a rosette forming perennial with flattish leaves.
-Endemic to southern Baja California Sur, the species is found in the Sierra de la Laguna and the surrounding lowlands, and on Cerralvo Island.
+Endemic to southern Baja California Sur, the species is found in the Sierra de la Laguna and the surrounding lowlands, a small southern portion of the Sierra de la Giganta, and on Isla Espíritu Santo, with a subspecies endemic to Cerralvo Island.